Lawsuit planned against Hawaiian Air over turbulent flight

 He said his clients suffered various injuries.

-The day after the incident, Hawaiian Airlines said it was aware of the weather forecast and the unstable air; but had no warning the particular patch of air where the turbulence occurred was in any way dangerous.
+The day after the incident, Hawaiian Airlines said it was aware of the forecast and unstable air but had no warning the particular patch of air where the turbulence occurred was in any way dangerous.

 The NTSB preliminary report said the captain saw a cloud shoot up toward the aircraft in seconds, leaving no time to deviate.